-A Standalone Retirement Trust can be an incredibly useful estate planning tool.
-Suppose you have an Individual Retirement Account (IRA) which is not fully depleted at the time of your death.
-Where do you want that money to go, and how do you want it to be distributed?
-While you can name a specific beneficiary (or beneficiaries) of your remaining IRA funds, you should consider whether or not you want the beneficiary to be able to receive the IRA proceeds in a lump sum payment after your death.
-Negatives of the lump sum approach include unwise spending decisions and significant tax liability.
+Now, you can name a specific beneficiary (or beneficiaries) for your remaining IRA funds.
+However, you should consider whether or not you want the beneficiary to be able to receive the IRA proceeds in a lump sum payment after your death.

-Upon your death, generally speaking, the IRA plan administrator will contact the beneficiary and ask how he or she would like to receive the proceeds—as a lump sum or through smaller payments over a period of time.
-If you do not feel comfortable with the beneficiary receiving the money all at once—perhaps he or she is still very young or has a history of being irresponsible with money—you might prefer that he or she not have the option to receive the funds in a lump sum.
+Upon your death, generally speaking, an IRA plan administrator will contact the beneficiary and ask how he or she would like to receive the proceeds.
+The options they usually give is; lump sum or small payments over a period of time.

 Depending on your circumstances, some other useful benefits of a Standalone Retirement Trust may include: